Virus ravages poor California county along Mexican border

 Vo met his wife when she was in college in New York City and he was doing his residency there.
 They moved to upstate New York, Phoenix, Yuma, Arizona, and finally Imperial County, where he says they have about 40,000 patients.
 They also own a 31-bed nursing home.

 Part of the appeal is proximity to family in Southern California’s Orange County, a magnet for Vietnamese immigrants where they were raised as teenagers in the 1990s.
 Their parents still live there.
-The couple have two sons, 9 and 10.
+The couple have two children, a 9-year-old daughter and 10-year-old son.

 The indefatigable doctor is often on the move in blue scrubs, even after his clinic closes at 6 p.m. weekdays.
 He eases up slightly on Sundays, when he shuts down at 2 p.m.

-Note: This story has been corrected to show Vo’s wife is a nurse practitioner, not a nurse; and to show the couple has two children, not two sons.
-The daughter is 9 and the son is 10 years old.